 The Southwest’s Premier Conference for Organic Agriculture

-Organized annually by Farm to Table in collaboration with the New Mexico Department of Agriculture, and the New Mexico State University Cooperative Extension Service, the NM Farm & Livestock Board Foundation, and one farmer-representing organization (rotated annually).
+Organized annually through a collaboration between Farm to Table, the New Mexico Department of Agriculture’s Organic Program, and the New Mexico State University Cooperative Extension Service, the NM Farm & Livestock Board Foundation, and one farmer-representing organization (rotated annually).
 It provides producers and researchers from around the Southwest an opportunity to share their experiences and expertise.

 The Conference offers a vast array of workshops covering many topics and makes available exhibition space for a wide range of products and services.
 Attendance has grown to over 650.
 CEUs (Continuing Education Credits) are available.